clondon/TermsAndPrivacy/content/terms.md

 ## Limitations {#limitations}

-In no event shall {{ company_name }} or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on {{ company_name }}'s website.
+In no event shall {{< param "TermsAndPrivacy.company_name" >}} or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on {{< param "TermsAndPrivacy.company_name" >}}'s website.

 ## Accuracy of Materials {#accuracy-of-materials}

-The materials appearing on {{ company_name }}'s website could include technical, typographical, or photographic errors. {{ company_name }} does not warrant that any of the materials on its website are accurate, complete or current.
+The materials appearing on {{< param "TermsAndPrivacy.company_name" >}}'s website could include technical, typographical, or photographic errors. {{< param "TermsAndPrivacy.company_name" >}} does not warrant that any of the materials on its website are accurate, complete or current.

 ## Links {#links}

-{{ company_name }} has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
+{{< param "TermsAndPrivacy.company_name" >}} has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.

 ## Third-Party Analytics {#third-party-analytics}